Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

-For any cluster $G^{(i)}$ represented by a submatrix $\bm{X}_i$, we denote by $k_i$ the number of considered singular vectors according to Remark~\ref{re:kMin}.
-In practice, it is unlikely that the sample correlation matrix $\bm{R}$ equals a block diagonal matrix exactly.
-Still, the intuition that each block is linked to at least one singular vector with eigenvalue larger or equal to one remains reasonable.
-Therefore, we suggest to follow the intuition provided in Remark~\ref{re:kMin} and use the number of eigenvalues larger or equal to one as a reference for the number of sparse loadings for HC-SVD.
-It is worth noting that even if all $p_i$ sparse loadings are selected for splitting a cluster $G^({i})$, the number of possible splits is reduced from $2^{p_i-1}$ to the quadratic number $p_i(p_i - 1)$, which is feasible for data with a moderate number of variables.
+For any cluster $\mathcal{G}_{i}$ represented by a similarity matrix $\bm{S}_i$, we denote by $q_i$ the number of considered eigenvectors according to Remark~\ref{re:kMin}.
+In practice, it is unlikely that $\bm{S}$ equals a block diagonal matrix exactly.
+Still, the intuition that each block is linked to at least one eigenvector with eigenvalue larger or equal to one remains reasonable.
+Therefore, we suggest to follow the intuition provided in Remark~\ref{re:kMin} and use the number of eigenvalues larger or equal to one as a reference for the number of sparse eigenvectors for HC-SVD.
+However, due to potential numerical approximations, where eigenvalues close to one might be calculated as slightly smaller than one, we include two additional sparse eigenvectors and compute $\min(q_i+2,p_i)$ sparse eigenvectors in the provided code.
+There is no strict mathematical reason for choosing exactly two additional eigenvectors.